Hudsn/morph/language.md

 You can call functions with the following notation: `function_name(argument1, argument2)` or if there are no arguments: `my_function()`

-Functions always return a single value, which can be any of the main types, so you might use them like so: `SET my_variable = my_function()`
+Functions always return a single value, which can be any of the main types.
+Usage might look like this: `SET my_variable = my_function()`

-If the function is called incorrectly, it will return an error instead of the intended.
+If the function is called incorrectly, it will return an error instead of the intended type.
 Don't worry, Morph exposes builtin functions to handle this case.
-Read the next section to see how...
+Read the next sections to see how...

 ### Namespaces

 Functions can be called based on the namespace they're registered to via `.` path notation.
 For example `mycoolnamespace.mycoolfunction()`.
 Note that this path notation is **NOT** chainable, and is limited to a single `.` path operator.

 By default, all builtin functions are registered in the `std` namespace, which is a special namespace whose functions can be called without referencing the namespace.
 For example `std.myfunc()` can simply be called via `myfunc()`